janosgyerik/articles/hacking-contest-lessons/level4.md

 ```
 SSSSSSSS PPPPPPPPPPPPPPPPPPPPPP AAAA
 ```
-Where `S`s indicate the shellcode,
+Where `S` indicate the shellcode,
-`P`s the padding, and `A`s the jump address.
+`P` the padding, and `A` the jump address.
-We calculated the length of `S + P` is 1036, to know the length of `P` alone we must find the length of `S`:
+We calculated the length of `S + P = 1036`, to know the length of `P` alone we must find the length of `S`:
 ```
 level03@box:/levels/level04$ printf $EGG | wc -c
 45
 ```
-Thus, the length of the padding should be 1036 - 45 = 991 characters.
+Thus, the length of the padding should be `1036 - 45 = 991` characters.

 The only thing missing is the jump address.
-We want to jump to the address of `buf`, but how can we cannot know that.
+We want to jump to the address of `buf`, but we cannot really know that.
 In the past,
 the stack used to be at the same address in all programs, which was easy to exploit.
-As of today,
+Today,
-thanks to address space layout randomization (ASLR) used in modern operating systems, the start address of the stack is randomized, making it extremely difficult to guess the right location.
+thanks to *Address Space Layout Randomization (ASLR)* used in modern operating systems, the start address of the stack is randomized, making it extremely difficult to guess the right location.